eno-lab/IMU-based-HAR-benchmark/README.md

 If you evaluate tensorflow models including LayerNormalization,
 please use the other versions, such as 2.14, or set 1e-7 for the epsilon attribute of LayerNormalization.

+Currently, as of 2024/07/09, Keras 3 is not supported.
+Please use Keras 2.
+We are working to enable Keras 3.

 # Available Dataset
 DATASETS is handled via 'eval'.